-The College also entered into several subscription-based information technology arrangements (SBITAs) during the year as detailed in Note 12.
-The total cost of these SBITAs was \$1,141,859, with a related subscription liability of \$585,924 recorded at commencement of these SBITAs.
-A cash downpayment of \$555.935 was made on these SBITAs.
+During the year ended June 30, 2024, the College entered into two new subscription-based information technology arrangements (SBITAs) as detailed in Note 12.
+The total cost of these SBITAs was \$372,836, with a related subscription liability of \$295,292 recorded at commencement of these SBITAs.
+A cash downpayment of \$77,544 was made on these SBITAs.

-NOTES TO FINANCIAL STATEMENTS JUNE 30, 2023
+NOTES TO FINANCIAL STATEMENTS JUNE 30, 2024